SonarSource/sonarlint-atom/README.md

 ## Feedback

-The preferred way to discuss about SonarLint is by posting on the [SonarLint Google Group][ggroups].
-Feel free to ask questions, report issues, and give suggestions on the Google Group.
+The preferred way to discuss about SonarLint is by posting on the [SonarSource Community Forum][community-forum].
+Feel free to ask questions, report issues, and give suggestions.

 [atom-ide]: https://ide.atom.io
 [linter]: https://atom.io/packages/linter